FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Avid_VENUE_S6L.md

 # Avid VENUE S6L

-Currently, Spat Send is the only available plug-in from FLUX:: Immersive for the Spat Revolution integration to **Avid VENUE S6L** platform.
+Currently, Spat Send is the only available plug-in from FLUX:: Immersive for the _SPAT Revolution_ integration to **Avid VENUE S6L** platform.
 The mono or stereo plug-in instances provide the integration of the Spat source/object parameters into the channel strip (insertion on the channel for source parameter control, no audio processing).
 This channel strip can be a pure input channel or an actual bus (aux, group) for working with stem objects.